ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

    * Lorroakan has been made more dangerous.
 Not only does he have limited health regen, but he can recklessly cast AOE without risk to his allies.
 He can also force YOU to risk a wild magic surge rather than risk one himself. :)
    * Enemy Paladins and Barbarians (as a template) now get better Extra Attack access in Act 3.
 Enemy Clerics and Rogues gain basikc Extra Attack in Act 3.
 Some Act 1 and Act 2 healers have the Life Domain Cleric improved healing ability.
 All Act 3 Clerics have it.
 Rogues have more class features or substitute class features in Act 2 and 3 to make them sneakier, more mobile, and better in ambushes.
 Rangers and monks have been made more mobile in Act 3 and given better access to their relevant class features.
 Paladins smite more and smite harder.
 Fighters fight harder.
 Monks and Paladins resist your spells better.
 Clerics and Paladins both gain war magic (cast and attack) by Act 3.
 Barbarians move faster, crit better, and dex save better by Act 3. **Keep in mind** that enemy NPCs with pseudo-class levels pretty much only applies to humanoids and most enemies - like animals, monstrosities, abberations, outsiders, golems, etc - are not affected by these changes.
 The biggest difference should be felt with the Murder Tribunal cultists who should pose more of a threat than just being annoying with their Sanctuary spam.
    * I have realized that I can share the power of the abyss mouth ring (the one that reduces a target's AC when you hit them with acid damage) with your enemies.
 Be on the lookout for enemies that deal acid damage, some of them can now (temporarily) melt your armor!
+   * YOU THOUGHT THE POWER TO SPAM AND ABUSE THE ABYSS MOUTH RING WAS YOURS ALONE, TAV?
+HA HA HA HA HA (a similar AC melting acid debuff is now available to a small number of enemies)
+   * Slimes, oozes, jellies, and cubes made more dangerous.
+   * Massive shout-out (again) to Yoesph, Baldurs, and Lumaterian for giving me ideas or literally building the tools and passives I needed.
+Or helping me look up passives to re-use from mods in Listo.
+Thanks Larian discord users for scrutinizing my file and giving me good critical feedback/sanity checks.

 # Listonomicon v2.3.2